 The Mexican-American War (1846-48) made New Mexico part of the United States.
 Army expeditions to the Zuni country and into troubled Navajo land began at once.
 Lt.
 James H. Simpson of the Army's Topographical Engineers accompanied one of these and, with artist Richard Kern, took a side trip to El Morro in September 1849.

-When the first train steamed over the Continental Divide in 1881, the old trace past El Morro was obsolete as a long-distance thoroughfare.
+When the first train steamed over the Continental Divide in 1881, the old route past El Morro was obsolete as a long-distance thoroughfare.
 Traditional traffic between Acoma and Zuni persisted.
-The Navajo Indians and Mormon settlers of the nearby Ramah district continued to pass by as trade, herding, and ranching demanded.
+The Navajo and the Mormon settlers of the nearby Ramah district continued to pass by as trade, herding, and ranching demanded.
 But the shift of mainline transportation north of the Zuni Mountains ended the historic function of El Morro as a watering place and camp on the long trail between the Rio Grande and western deserts.